 It is the policy of the Ventura County Community College District not to allow smoking on campus.
 There are no designated smoking areas at Moorpark College; it is a completely smoke-free campus.
-At Ventura and Oxnard Colleges, this policy does not currently exist, but is in the works.
-There are still designated smoking areas at these two campuses.
+Likewise, Ventura College has been smoke free since June 2017.
+At Oxnard College, smoking is only allowed in the parking lot areas, and the smoker must be in compliance with AB846, CA State Law - 20' Rule.
 This policy pertains to students, faculty, staff, administrators, visitors, and the general public.
 This policy shall apply to all owned or leased Ventura Community College facilities and all owned or leased District vehicles.
 This policy also applies to electronic cigarettes or other imitation cigarette devices.
 The College Police are authorized by the Board of Trustees to enforce this policy and issue citations consistent with CA Gov. Codes 7596-7598.